Trump doubts shooter motivated by Iran war as peace talks on hold

 "I don't think so, but you never know," the president replied, adding that more information about the motives of the shooter — who is in custody — would be released when available.

-Meanwhile, Iran's foreign minister plans to return to Islamabad Sunday — just a day after leaving — but has not confirmed whether he will meet with U.S. officials for potential peace talks.
+Meanwhile, Iran's foreign minister traveled to Islamabad Sunday — just a day after leaving — but has not confirmed whether he will meet with U.S. officials for potential peace talks.

-According to Iranian state media, Foreign Minister Abbas Araghchi will complete a planned trip to Oman but then make a return to Pakistan, which has emerged as a mediator in the conflict and hosted previous peace talks.
+Foreign Minister Abbas Araghchi completed a planned trip to Oman but then returned to Pakistan, which has emerged as a mediator in the conflict and hosted previous peace talks.

 Trump on Saturday cancelled the U.S. negotiating team's planned second trip to Pakistan shortly after the Iranian foreign minister left, telling reporters he'd rejected a new peace proposal from Iran.